sftpplus/sftpplus-docs/src/doc_source/configuration-identity/administrators.rst

 Adding a new administrator via text configuration
 -------------------------------------------------

 Adding a new administrator is done by creating a new section inside the configuration file.
 The name of the section should be prefixed with ``administrators/`` and followed by the administrator's UUID.

 The administrator's UUID can be any unique string used to identify the administrator.
 Once defined, the UUID should not be changed.

 For more information, please see
 :doc:`the dedicated UUID documentation </configuration/introduction>`.

-An administrator can be an application-level account defined for accessing the Local Manager or a local operating system account belonging to an operating system group associated to a role.
+An administrator can be an application-level account defined for accessing the Local Manager or a local operating system account belonging to an operating system group associated with a role.

 For example, to add a new administrator named **sa-admin**::